SAP-samples/teched2024-AI180/README.md

 By the end of this session, attendees will have gained practical experience in leveraging these powerful SDKs to enhance their AI-driven solutions, regardless of their chosen programming environment.
 Join us to unlock the full potential of Generative AI in your projects and stay at the forefront of AI integration.

 > [!IMPORTANT]
-> - As a Jump Start session, we can only offer free test systems to limited number of participants.
+> - As part of this **Jump Start** session, we are offering free access to a limited number of test systems.
-> - To get your test system, you have to follow our processes for sending a request.
+> - To receive your test system, you must follow the outlined process for submitting a request.
-> - The First-Come-First-Served rule is applied, and only the first **100** participants will get their individual test systems.
-> - We will maintain a waiting list for the rest of people.

 > [!WARNING]
 > ## Disclaimer
 >
-> Please apply for the test systems, only if you accept the following statements:
+> By applying for access to the test systems, you agree to the following terms:
-> 1. Please only send **one request** for your own.
-> 1. Requesting a test system on behalf of others is **prohibited**.
+> 1. **Single Request Policy**: Please submit only one request per individual.
+Submitting requests on behalf of others is strictly **prohibited**.
-> 1. You understand, you might **NOT** get a test system, if you are not part of the first 100 participants.
+> 1. **Limited Availability**: Access to the test system is limited to the first **100** participants.
+If you are not selected, you may not receive a test system.
-> 1. You will receive the system details via email within **24 hours**.
+> 1. **Email Notification**: If approved, you will receive system access details via email within **24 hours**.
-> 1. The test system will be **disabled** at 17:00 CEST on Oct 16 (Wed).
+> 1. **System Duration**: The test system will be disabled at 17:00 CEST on Wed, Oct 16.
-> 1. Both input and output **token limit** of LLMs are set to 1000.
-> 1. A global rate limit is applied for every minute.
+> 1. **Token and Rate Limits**: Each LLM has an input and output token limit of 1000, and a global rate limit applies per minute.
+> 1. **Testing Purposes Only**: The test system is intended solely for testing purposes and not for any productive or commercial use.
 > 1. The test system is offered for testing purposes, instead of any productive usage.
-> 1. When detecting **malicious usage**, we will inform you, **terminate** the test system immediately and depending on the severity, SAP has the right to pursue a lawsuit.
-A typical example of malicious usage is to reach the rate limit every minute, every hour and more than 8 hours per day.
+> 2. **Malicious Usage**: Any detection of malicious usage will result in immediate termination of your test system.
+Depending on the severity of the abuse, legal action may be pursued.
+An example of malicious behavior includes repeatedly hitting the rate limit every minute, for more than 8 hours a day.
-> 1. We only offer two models: `gemini-1.5-flash` and `meta--llama3-70b-instruct`.
+> 1. **Available Models**: We currently offer two models for testing: `gemini-1.5-flash` and `meta-llama3-70b-instruct`.

 ## Shared Requirements